George Pooley’s Triumph & BSA Hand-Built Specials

 It is believed that this one and only prototype built by Doug Helenow resides within the National Motorcycle Museum in Solihull, Birmingham.

-Fascinated with this concept and never wanting to be outdone, George decided to build his own Quadrent using a Timage017riumph T160 frame and two sets of T160 crankcases and barrels, which he cut and modified.
+Fascinated with this concept and never wanting to be outdone, George decided to build his own Quadrent using a Triumph T160 frame and two sets of T160 crankcases and barrels, which he cut and modified.
 As part of this major engineering feat he actually made his own crankshaft out of solid steel billet, made the carb inlets and made a cradle to comfortably sit the new four-cylinder power plant within the T160 frame.

 Other than this George modestly says that the bike runs on standard pistons and a standard T160 rolling chassis!